chas-academy/u08-business-idea-wepushonsave/Documentation/documentation_guide.md

 - **Sprint review and planning**, during this meeting we talked about what we have done individually.
 Then we defined our next goals.
 [Notes here](./Notes/sprint_meeting_10.05.md)

 - Dennis prepared a list of potential objectives for the upcoming week by brainstorming with the whole team.
 Team members can now create issues based on these objectives to start working promptly.

+## 13th May

+- We first started with the daily stand-up, everyone was present and took turns talking about the things done and any questions they might want to ask afterwards.
+[Notes here](./Notes/daily_stand-up_13.05.md).

+- We discussed questions, focusing on Emma's prototype and Clara's feature issues and branches.We selected next tasks for implementation.

+- We all agreed to commence coding this week.
+Goal: to deploy the project for the first time.